ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/template-generator.md

 **class `ExpressionEngine\Service\TemplateGenerator\AbstractFieldTemplateGenerator`**

-The only method that fieldtypes generator is required to have is `getVariables()`.
-Is is required to return the associative array of variables that will be passed to View service when rendering the fieldtype stub.
+The only method that the fieldtypes generator is required to have is `getVariables()`.
+Is is required to return the associative array of variables that will be passed to the View service when rendering the fieldtype stub.

 The example fieldtype generator for the Grid fieldtype that provides a `$columns` variable to the stub file might look like this: